January 6-9, 2016

-The 2014 Product of the Year award winners were chosen from among those products reviewed in SoundStage!
+The 2015 Products of the Year award winners were chosen from among those products reviewed in SoundStage!
 Hi-Fi, SoundStage!
 Ultra, SoundStage!
 Xperience, and SoundStage!
 Access.
+Only those products that had received Reviewers’ Choice awards were considered.
 Doug Schneider and Jeff Fritz wrote feature articles about the winners on January 1 in SoundStage!
 Hi-Fi and SoundStage!
 Ultra.

 SoundStage!
 Global is part of

 All contents available on this website are copyrighted by SoundStage!® and Schneider Publishing Inc., unless otherwise noted.
 All rights reserved.